How many ways can you collect payment for your gift baskets? These six methods are crucial for success. Repeat after me: get paid or go broke.

 Online Payment Processor

 PayPal seems to be the leader of this option, especially with small business owners (big businesses count on PayPal, too).
-However, you can open an account directly with any of the major credit card companies.
+However, you can open an account directly with any of the payment processing companies which includes Stripe and Square.
 Those companies will send you everything needed to complete transactions.
 Research will uncover many PayPal competitors.
 Pick one or more to complete your sales, or watch as potential customers go elsewhere to buy gifts.

 There is much to consider when starting a gift basket business.
 Don’t let decisions on how to get paid confuse you.
-Don’t allow other people’s horror stories to stop you from making smart choices.
+Try not to allow other people’s horror stories stop you from making smart choices.
 It’s their story, not yours.

 - List the options